 No one is ever wasting anyone's time by being on the safe side and getting checked out.
 We really can't stress this point enough.

 Symptoms relating to serious head injuries when left untreated can cause brain damage.
-Severe head injury symptoms to watch out for:
+Some severe head injury symptoms to watch out for are: